type-factory/type-factory/docs/features/regex-validation-pitfalls.md

 Let's first look at the pitfalls of Unicode categories, scripts, and blocks for regex validation.

-## Pitfalls of Unicode categories, scripts, and blocks
+# Unicode category, script, and block regex

-### Unicode categories
+## Unicode categories

 A Unicode general category groups code points by kind, such as letter, decimal digit, punctuation, or symbol.
 Every Unicode code point belongs to one general category.

+Java regular expressions can match categories with `\p{...}` notation.

 Some categories are unions.
 For example, the `Letter` category includes uppercase letters, lowercase letters, titlecase letters, modifier letters, and other letters.

-Java regular expressions can match categories with `\p{...}` notation.

 Imagine we have simplistic name field validation that only allows letters using the Unicode `Letter` category: